 Embracing the Marist Way

-Now heading down the home stretch of the summer break, Jezdimir can’t wait to see the kids again in the hallways and classrooms.
-In a recent letter to middle division parents, he told them he was thankful they had entrusted their children in the school’s Marist care and that it’s a blessing to have them at Notre Dame.
+Back when he was heading down the home stretch of the summer break, Jezdimir said he couldn't wait to see the kids again in the hallways and classrooms.
+In a letter to middle division parents, he told them he was thankful they had entrusted their children in the school’s Marist care and that it’s a blessing to have them at Notre Dame.

 “Our goal for students always is to have them embrace the Marist Way,” he said.
 “The Marist Way focuses on five separate branches: vocation, prayer, community, service and learning.
 My hope is that each family also will implement and guide the Marist Way throughout their own households.
 From my years of experience, I know it takes both the school and the home to successfully raise a middle-school student!”